usaid-cs/yesterday-i-learned/random.md

 1. "Running the gauntlet" involves a guilty person walking in between two rows of soldiers, who attack him as he crosses.
 1. Elon Musk did not waste time on anything that is impossible: ["The first step is to establish that something is possible; then probability will occur."](https://www.inc.com/peter-economy/11-elon-musk-quotes-that-will-push-you-to-achieve-impossible.html)
 1. JIRA's ["Impediment" flag](https://confluence.atlassian.com/jirasoftwareserver071/flagging-an-issue-800706915.html), or just "Flag", was a [leftover](https://community.atlassian.com/t5/Questions/JIRA-s-quot-Impediment-quot-Flag-vs-a-Custom-quot-Impeded-quot/qaq-p/29095) part from GreenHopper.
-1. Kids at the age of two are called [terrible twos](https://www.parents.com/toddlers-preschoolers/development/behavioral/tackle-terrible-twos/) for the tantrums they tend to release at around that age, when they start to learn the ability to be frustrated with something they cannot do.
 1. Finland is responsible for the [World Sauna Championships](https://en.wikipedia.org/wiki/World_Sauna_Championships#2010_incident), which caused one death at 110°C, [Mobile Phone Throwing World Championships](https://en.wikipedia.org/wiki/Mobile_phone_throwing), sponsored by Nokia obviously, and the [Wife Carrying World Championship](https://www.youtube.com/watch?v=974HCI4UV4A), which... seems normal in comparison.
 1. Rubbing alcohol might make some post-it notes sticky again.
 1. "I think I'm starting to understand the older people in my life. ...
 Imagine a tool you've used for 30 years, it's not even an extension of your hand any longer, it's a pure extension of your will.
 I wouldn't want to replace it either." - /r/Steavee